JoJo356202/MBChB-Y2-Calendar-Filter/README.md

 ---

-**Made for MBChB Year 2 students at University of Auckland**

 *Always verify filtered calendars against official sources.
-When in doubt, refer to your original calendar or contact your course coordinators.*
+When in doubt, refer to your original calendar*